Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated survey in response to a complaint completed on January 30, 2024, it was determined that Mt.
+Based on an Abbreviated Survey in response to a complaint completed on August 1, 2024, it was determined that Mt.
 Lebanon Rehabilitation and Wellness Center was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care and the 28 Pa.
 Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: